Assessment

 Midterm and Final Oral Exam (20% total — 10% each)

 The oral exams will cover readings, material covered in your assignments and any material more generally in the class.
 They will last 15 minutes each and will be in person.
+Spring 2026 EDIT: You will be required to complete 1 midterm exam.
+You will receive an automatic 10 points for the second.

 Purpose: To demonstrate mastery of course concepts and methods through independent research and creative data storytelling.